“…do not be grieved, for the joy of the Lord is your strength.” Nehemiah 8:10

 But no one was focused on how hard the work was.
 Everyone chipped in and encouraged each other.
 We sang songs to keep spirits high (by the last day were singing Feliz Navidad in the middle of October).
 We were serving others in the name of Jesus, and I believe that brought Joy to the Lord.
 And in his Joy I found strength, levity, and energy for the task at hand.

 We all reckon with weakness.
 We come up against the limits of our abilities — spiritual, intellectual, physical, relational.
 We can see what we want to achieve, but we can’t make it happen.
-We may strive to ignore it, or actively refute it, but at the end of the day we know we are weak. limited. finite.
+We may strive to ignore weakness, or actively refute it, but at the end of the day we know we are weak. limited. finite.

 And that’s the point.